Burnout: Warning signs and recovery

 - You start to feel annoyed and irritated at your boss/colleagues.

 - You begin to neglect family and friendships.

 - You become impatient and snappy with loved ones.

 - You start turning down or cancelling social invitations.

 - Sleep becomes disturbed.

-- You ditch the healthy eating and go for instant gratification.
+- You give up trying to eat healthy food and go for instant gratification.